apostrophecms/apostrophe-documentation/modules/apostrophe-widgets/index.md

 of your module to set this option for you.** This is a good convention but you may set this option instead if you wish.

+### `playerData`

+By default, all of the permanent properties of your widget's schema are present in the page as JSON and can be accessed via the `data` argument of the `play` method of your browser-side object (see `always.js` in `apostrophe-images-widgets` for an example).

+This is often useful, but if the information is sensitive and you don't want it to be available in this way, set:

+`playerData: false`

+If you want the `play` method to have access to *some* of the properties, set:

+`playerData: [ 'propName1', 'propName2' ]`

+**When you have editing privileges, you always have access to 100% of the permanent properties of the widget in this way.**
+This is needed for the editing experience.

 ### `scene`

 If your widget wishes to use Apostrophe features like schemas